rust-lang/this-week-in-rust/drafts/2016-08-09-this-week-in-rust.md

 Some of these tasks may also have mentors available, visit the task page for more information.

+* [easy] [rust book: Script to lint for copypasta'd file paths that should be generic](https://github.com/rust-lang/book/issues/123).
+Create a little script that will help the next version of the book have fewer errors!
 * [easy] [rust-dashboard: Fix '0 days since accident' sign](https://github.com/dikaiosune/rust-dashboard/issues/71).
   Easy bug on important piece of infrastructure that needs more contributors.
 * [easy] [rust-dashboard: User-defined date rang](https://github.com/dikaiosune/rust-dashboard/issues/26).